 - Glow in the dark sticks

-- Throw a Halloween party, turn your home into a haunted house and invite a few socially distanced friends to come to you
+- Throw a Halloween party, turn your home into a haunted house and invite friends and family to come to you

 - Buy a Halloween CD for ghoulish music